 Artificial heart research at the Cleveland Clinic

-In 1962-1964, I worked at the Cleveland Clinic in the Department of Artificial Organs, and it included the artificial kidney, heart, heart lung machine and more.
+I worked at the Cleveland Clinic in the Department of Artificial Organs from 1962 to 1964, and it included the artificial kidney, heart, heart-lung machine, and more.
 The Dept. head was Dr. Willem Kolff, from Holland.
-He single handedly invented and developed the artificial kidney.
+He single-handedly invented and developed the artificial kidney.
 The result is a world full of Dialysis Centers.

 We replaced a natural heart in one, sometimes two, animals per week.
-This heart was used in 1963 to replace the heart in a dog.
-The dog survived only about 24 hours.
-Dogs were unsuitable and abandoned as test subjects.
-We used calves for a better survival time.
+This heart was used in 1963 to replace the heart of a dog.
+Dogs survived only about 24 hours.
+The doctors decided that dogs were unsuitable and abandoned as test subjects.
+Since pigs were very close to humans, we tried to use pigs.
+That failed due to the difficulty with general anesthesia.
+The pigs would die before the anesthesia would take effect.
+Then we used calves for longer survival time.

-This was one of the most interesting jobs I have had.
+Artificial heart research was one of the most interesting jobs I have had.
 My boss, Dr. Kolff, was one of my best bosses.
-To get a chance to work with such great people, such as Dr. Akutsu, was beyond my greatest hopes.
+To get a chance to work with such great people, such as Dr. Akutsu, was beyond my highest hopes.

 My interest in medicine never left and later I became an EMT in Fort Bidwell, Ca. my country place from 75-93.